Trump will deliver a State of the Union speech — location to be determined

 Breaking News Emails

-WASHINGTON — President Donald Trump may deliver a State of the Union address Jan.
-29 after all, a senior administration official confirmed to NBC News.
+WASHINGTON — President Donald Trump is moving forward with plans to deliver a State of the Union address from the Capitol Jan.
+29 — despite Speaker Nancy Pelosi's request that he delay the speech or submit it in writing — a White House official told NBC News on Tuesday.

-Last week, Speaker Nancy Pelosi, D-Calif., sent Trump a letter suggesting that he delay his annual speech or submit it in writing because of a partial government shutdown that is now in its fifth week.
-She cited security concerns because the Department of Homeland Security, which oversees the Secret Service, is one of the agencies affected by the shutdown.
+"She invited, we accepted," the White House official said, referring to Pelosi's initial invitation and ignoring a letter the House speaker sent last week suggesting that Trump postpone his remarks because of a partial government shutdown now in its fifth week.

+In her letter seeking a delay, Pelosi cited security concerns because the Department of Homeland Security, which oversees the Secret Service, is one of the agencies affected by the shutdown.

 DHS officials said there were no concerns about going through with the address, which is typically held in the House chamber before a joint session of Congress.